jr-kincaid/wren/sessions/0001-session.md

 - Mission 1: Help the Night Messengers
 - Rescue of Bhorhan from 2 Ghouls
 - Wally died in a "Dream" to a Critical Hit from a Ghoul in the Ebon Wood
+- Josh the First missed Session 1
+- Wally will miss out on Session 2 as he recovers from his sleepless night.

 ### Non-Player Characters